Treatment Of Sleep Apnea

 - Does the patient have a crowded oropharynx?

-- Review those findings with the patient
+- Review of findings with the patient

 - Discuss types of sleep disorders and their implications